-In addition, changes to the laws, regulations or to the policies of governments (federal, state, provincial or local) of Canada or of any other national governments (federal, state, provincial or local) of any other jurisdiction in which TCCI conducts its business or international organisations (and the actions flowing from such changes to policies) may have a negative impact on TCCI's business or require significant expenditure by TCCI, or significant changes to its processes and procedures, to ensure compliance with those laws, regulations or policies so that it can effectively carry on its business.
+In addition, changes to the laws, regulations or to the policies of governments (federal, state, provincial or local) of Canada or of any other national governments (federal, state, provincial or local) of any other jurisdiction in which TCCI conducts its business or of any other national governments (federal, state or local) or international organisations (and the actions flowing from such changes to policies) may have a negative impact on TCCI's business or require significant expenditure by TCCI, or significant changes to TCCI's processes and procedures, to ensure compliance with those laws, regulations or policies so that it can effectively carry on its business.
 Toyota may also become subject to various legal proceedings.

-Climate change or other environmental matters may result in new or increased legal and regulatory requirements which may require TCCI to alter its proposed business plans, lead to increased compliance costs and changes to its operations and could have an adverse effect on the TCCI's business, results of operations and financial condition.
+Climate change or other environmental matters may result in new or increased legal and regulatory requirements and new financial incentives regarding electrified vehicles intended to mitigate factors contributing to, or intended to address the potential impacts of, climate change or other environmental concerns.
+Such regulations (including laws related to greenhouse gas emitting products or services) and government incentives may require TCCI to alter its proposed business plans, lead to increased compliance costs and changes to its operations and could have an adverse effect on the TCCI's business, results of operations and financial condition.

-TCCI's principal risks and uncertainties for the remaining six months of the financial year have not changed since the issuance of TCCI's 2022 Annual Financial Report.
-The detailed discussion of these risks and uncertainties and TCCI's objectives, policies and processes for managing these risks and uncertainties were disclosed in the Management Report, as well as Note 15 in the Notes to the Financial Statements, in the Annual Financial Report of TCCI for the financial year ended 31 March 2022.
+TCCI's principal risks and uncertainties for the remaining six months of the financial year have not changed since the issuance of TCCI's 2023 Annual Financial Report.
+The detailed discussion of these risks and uncertainties and TCCI's objectives, policies and processes for managing these risks and uncertainties were disclosed in the Management Report, as well as Note 15 in the Notes to the Financial Statements, in the Annual Financial Report of TCCI for the financial year ended 31 March 2023.

-2. Condensed Consolidated Interim Financial Statements as at and for the six-month period ended 30 September 2022
+2. Condensed Consolidated Interim Financial Statements as at and for the six-month period ended 30 September 2023